-The Honda Pilot is a spacious and efficient mid-size crossover.
-It recently received a mid-cycle update, with highlights including styling changes, interior upgrades and a 25 miles per gallon highway rating for two-wheel drive models.
+The current generation Pilot launched for the 2009 model year.
+A mid-cycle refresh arrived in 2012 with styling changes, cabin upgrades and a class-leading 25 miles per gallon highway rating for two-wheel drive models.

 Trim Level Breakdown